FLOAT will be on hiatus through Summer 2023. Please see our blog for details.

 What do you do with my email address?

-We hate spam too, and we will treat any contact information you share with us as a matter of trust and honour.
+We hate spam too, and we will treat any contact information you share with us as a matter of trust and honor.
 We need your contact information in order to communicate with you about appointments you make, and occasionally about payment issues or other problems.
-If you give us permission we will send you a monthly newsletter and maybe once or twice a year a special offer, nothing more.
+If you give us permission we will send you our newsletter and maybe once or twice a year a special offer, nothing more.